omerwase/SDC-Behavioral-Cloning/writeup_report.md

 #### 3. Creation of the Training Set & Training Process

-To capture good driving behavior, I first recorded two laps on track one using center lane driving.
-Here is an example image of center lane driving:

-![alt text][image2]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :

-![alt text][image3]
+The capture good driving behavior, the car was driven on the center of the track for 2 laps.
+Then the car was center-driven for 1 lap in the opposite direction to help the model generalize driving behavior.
+Below are some images of center driving:

 ![alt text][image4]
 ![alt text][image5]

-Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped images and angles thinking that this would ...
-For example, here is an image that has then been flipped:

 ![alt text][image6]

+The model was trained on these images and used to drive the car autonomously.
+The model functioned well with this data on track 1; however, at certian points on the track the car would drive off the road.
+To correct this behavior additional 'recovery' data was collected.
+For recovery data the car was driven close to the edge where it would drive off autonomously, and then it was corrected to return to the center of the road.
+Data was only collected during the actual recovery part as shown below:

 ![alt text][image7]

-Etc ....

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...

-I finally randomly shuffled the data set and put Y% of the data into a validation set.

-I used this training data for training the model.
-The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
-I used an adam optimizer so that manually training the learning rate wasn't necessary.
+![alt text][image8]
+![alt text][image9]
+![alt text][image10]

+This process was repeated for all sections of the track where the model did not perform as expected.
+In the end the model was able to successfully drive the car through the whole track.
+An example of a successful lap completed autonmously by the model can be found in run1.mp4.